-We're committed to making a Michigan Tech education affordable for the students tomorrow needs.
-That's why nearly 90 percent of our students receive financial aid, which can include a combination of scholarships, grants, loans, employment, and more.
+Michigan Tech is committed to making a flagship technological university education affordable for the students tomorrow needs.
+That's why nearly 90 percent of our students receive some form of financial aid through scholarships, grants, loans, employment, and more.

 Use our net-price calculator to see what merit-based scholarships and need-based financial aid you may qualify for at Michigan Tech and find more information on aid opportunities below.

 The Free Application for Federal Student Aid (FAFSA) allows you to apply for need-based federal and state financial aid on an annual basis.
-Students who file a FAFSA by December 1 will receive an award notification starting December 31.
+Students who file a FAFSA by December 1 will receive an award notification starting in January.

 Use the table below for details about when to file the FAFSA and which year's tax information is required.
 See our frequently asked questions for additional details about submitting your FAFSA.